google/recaptcha/README.md

 ```

 The classes in the project are structured according to the
-[PSR-4](http://www.php-fig.org/psr/psr-4/) standard, so you may of course also
+[PSR-4](http://www.php-fig.org/psr/psr-4/) standard, so you can also use your
-use your own autoloader or require the needed files directly in your code.
+own autoloader or require the needed files directly in your code.

 ### Development install

 If you would like to contribute to this project or run the unit tests on within
-your own environment you will need to install the development dependencies, in
+your own environment you will need to install the development dependencies.
+If
-this case that means [PHPUnit](https://phpunit.de/).
-If you clone the repo and
+you clone the repo and run `composer install` from within the repo, this will
-run `composer install` from within the repo, this will also grab PHPUnit and all
+also grab PHPUnit and all its dependencies for you.
+If you only need the
-its dependencies for you.
-If you only need the autoloader installed, then you
+autoloader installed, then you can always specify to Composer not to run in
-can always specify to Composer not to run in development mode, e.g.
+development mode, e.g.

 ```sh
 composer install --no-dev`.